 - 28% domestic large capitalization (large cap) stocks (indexes of stocks with a high market value, such as the S&P 500)

-- 28% domestic mid cap
+- 26% domestic mid cap

-- 14% domestic small cap
+- 13% domestic small cap

-- 30% international holdings.
+- 33% international holdings.

-Within that structure, Helm leans toward indexes of stocks known in market parlance as Value Stocks - typically defined by low price to book value (that is, a low stock price relative to the value of the company's assets), low price-earnings ratios and a history of regular dividend payments.
+Within that structure, Helm leans toward indexes of stocks known in market parlance as Value Stocks - typically defined by low price to book value (that is, a low stock price relative to the value of the company's assets) and low price-earnings ratios.

-Helm aims to have twice as much of the Value part of a U.S. index as it does of the Growth.
+Helm aims to have almost half again as much of the Value part of a U.S. index as it does of the Growth.
 Studies have shown that over the long term, value stocks will outperform growth stocks - though that can vary in any given year.